Discover the Beauty and History of Borobudur Temple

 Borobudur Uncensored

-Those who know me know that getting me to shut up about places I’ve visited is pretty challenging.
-Borobudur is a destination I was entirely unprepared for – this template’s stunning beauty is humbling and breathtaking.
-Seeing such a fantastic piece of architecture with such historical and religious importance, built hundreds of years ago, shows that humanity is truly amazing.
+It’s pretty challenging to get me to shut up about places I’ve visited.
+Borobudur is a destination I was entirely unprepared for and left me speechless—this template’s stunning beauty is humbling and breathtaking.
+Seeing such a fantastic piece of 9th-century architecture with such historical and religious importance shows humanity is truly amazing.
+Borobudur being called “Indonesia’s most visited destination” is not a marketing slogan; this place has shitloads of local and foreign visitors every single day, every day of the year.

 Frequently Asked Questions